 Dr. Louis is one of the few orthopedic surgeons in Illinois replacing hips from a direct anterior approach.
 He has now performed over 1,200 procedures in the past six years.
-This approach is one of the newest minimally-invasive techniques used in hip replacement surgery.
+This Direct Anterior Approach is one of the newest minimally-invasive techniques used in hip replacement surgery.
 Most orthopedic surgeons use the traditional posterior approach.
-Expanding on the pelvic trauma reconstruction work that Dr. Louis does, this approach to hip surgery is one that he uses exclusively in hip replacement surgery and has significant benefits to the patient.
+Expanding on the pelvic trauma reconstruction work that Dr. Louis does, this Direct Anterior Approach to hip surgery is one that he uses exclusively in hip replacement surgery and has significant benefits to the patient.

 Compared to traditional hip replacement, which involves an 8 to 12-inch incision from the side or back, the direct anterior total hip replacement is a front (anterior) approach with a smaller incision, three to four inches long.
 When Dr. Louis performs this type of surgery, it is not necessary for him to cut any muscles or tendons around the hip.
 This means that patients have more freedom of movement after surgery and leg lengths are equal at the end of surgery.
 Also, dislocation rates are lower and recovery is faster and less painful.